Jeff Kindler: 2001–2010

 In 2002, Kindler became the general counsel at Pfizer Inc., the largest research-based biopharmaceutical company in the world.
 In February 2005, Kindler was named vice chairman.
 Under Kindler's leadership as vice chairman and general counsel, Pfizer provided legal support for families of 9/11 victims, among other pro bono efforts.
 The Legal Aid Society recognized Pfizer for "creating the prototype for corporate pro bono," for which Kindler accepted the Pro Bono Publico and Public Service Corporate awards.
 He received the first GC Leadership Award in recognition of his work aiding low-income New Yorkers and the 2005 Exemplar Award from the National Legal Aid & Defender Association (NLADA) for his service to the community.

 On July 28, 2006, Pfizer's board of directors selected Kindler to succeed Henry A. McKinnell Jr. as chief executive officer.
-Later in 2006, Kindler was elected by Pfizer's board of directors to serve the additional role of chairman.
+Later in 2006, Kindler was given the additional role of chairman.

 In 2009, Kindler oversaw Pfizer's $68 billion acquisition of Wyeth.
 The acquisition gave Pfizer access to Wyeth's entire product line, eight late-stage clinical trials, and four compounds awaiting FDA approval.

 Kindler established Pfizer's program to distribute more than 70 of its medications for free to people who meet certain criteria, including job loss and the absence of prescription drug insurance.
 Kindler also collaborated with former president Bill Clinton's Clinton Global Initiatives on a range of programs to reduce the costs of essential medicines for AIDS patients in developing markets.

 In March 2010, Kindler was named chairman of Pharmaceutical Research and Manufacturers of America.

 Kindler retired from Pfizer in 2010.

 2011–present

-Kindler became CEO of Centrexion Corp., a biotechnology company based in Baltimore, Maryland, in 2013.
+Kindler became CEO of Centrexion Corp, a biotechnology company based in Baltimore, Maryland, in 2013.

 Kindler is a director of Starboard Capital Partners, a private equity firm, Operating Partner at Artis Ventures, Global Chair of the GLG Institute.
-Kindler also serves on the boards of a number of public and privately held companies, including Precigen Inc., PPD, Siga Technologies, vTv Therapeutics and Perrigo Company.
+Kindler also is on the boards of a number of public and privately held companies, including Precigen Inc., PPD, Siga Technologies, vTv Therapeutics and Perrigo Company.
 He was formerly member of President Obama's Management Advisory Board.

 Philanthropy

 In 2011, Kindler was elected to the board of directors for The National Center on Addiction and Substance Abuse at Columbia University (CASA Columbia).
-He also has served on the boards of the Manhattan Theater Club and Tufts University.
-He has served on the boards of the Ronald McDonald House Charities, Catalyst, United Way of New York City, the Legal Aid Society of New York, and Lincoln Center for the Performing Arts.
+He also has been on the boards of the Manhattan Theater Club and Tufts University.
+He has been on the boards of the Ronald McDonald House Charities, Catalyst, United Way of New York City, the Legal Aid Society of New York, and Lincoln Center for the Performing Arts.